Half-Legend/DoorControllers/README.md

 	- Inversed Xor double door
 	- And double door

-You may try those door via downloading the level "" in the workshop of Human Fall Flat before downloading this package.
+You may try those door via downloading the level "DoorControllers" in the workshop of Human Fall Flat before downloading this package.